Simplicity of crossed products by FC-hypercentral groups: Preliminaries

 We state the following corollary (which we mentioned earlier) to Theorem~\ref{thm:PropInnerDecoMonCom}.

 \begin{corollary} Given a *-automorphism $\alpha \in \Aut(A)$ on a monotone complete C*-algebra $A$, it is freely acting if and only if it is properly outer. \end{corollary}

 Everything that was done above shows that proper outerness is a very intuitive and well-behaved property in the setting of monotone complete C*-algebras.
 Our discussion now takes a turn towards the setting of general C*-algebras, given that an equivariant version of proper outerness forms the second half of each of Theorem~\ref{thmIntro:A}, Theorem~\ref{thmIntro:B}, and Theorem~\ref{thmIntro:C}.
 As mentioned in the introduction, such notions (in their non-equivariant versions) have played an important role in studying the simplicity of reduced crossed products $A \rtimes_\lambda G$.
 Multiple generalizations of proper outerness to automorphisms on arbitrary C*-algebras were given by various authors, and they generally all coincide when the underlying C*-algebra is separable.
 In particular, consider the properties listed in Theorem~\ref{thm:properly_outer_equivalence} below.
-The proofs of these implications are somewhat subtle and trace back through several papers (with citations in the proof of Theorem~\ref{thm:properly_outer_equivalence}).
-In the interest of the reader's experience, we will note ahead of time that: \begin{itemize} \item These are already somewhat well-known results, and the proof is given just in the interest of gathering everything in one convenient place.
+The proofs of these implications are somewhat subtle and trace back through several papers (see, for example, \cite[Remark~2.2]{elliott_properly_outer} and \cite[Theorem~2.1]{hamana82_okayasu_saito}, \cite[Section~1]{hamana82_centre}, \cite[Theorem~7.3]{hamana85-injective_envelopes_equivariant}, and \cite[Theorem~6.6]{olesen_pedersen_III}).

-\item The Borchers spectrum $\Gamma_B(\cdot)$ is used in one of the equivalences.
-A precise definition of this spectrum is given below, but we will not make use of it anywhere else in our paper.

-\item Derivations are used in the proof.
-They will not be used anywhere else in this paper.

-\item This proof makes brief use of the theory of injective envelopes of non-unital C*-algebras, discussed in Section~\ref{sec:proper_outerness_on_A}.
-Non-unital C*-algebras and their basic injective envelope theory will not be used anywhere else in the paper, except of course in that specific section. \end{itemize}